drvinceknight/pfm/book/tools-for-mathematics/03-calculus/tutorial/main.md

 expression
 ```

-now will use `sympy.diff` to calculate the derivative.
+now we can will use `sympy.diff` to calculate the derivative.
 This tool takes two inputs:

 - the first is the expression we are differentiating.
 Essentially this is the numerator of $\frac{df}{dx}$.
-- the second is the variable we are differentiating for.
+- the first is the variable we are differentiating for.
 Essentially this is the denominator of $\frac{df}{dx}$.

 ```{attention}
 We have imported `import sympy as sym` so we are going to write `sym.diff`: